andrewzhyee/personalsite/content/publication/2020TV/index.md

 # Abstract and optional shortened version.

-abstract = "An international study in 42 countries inquired children’s perception of the coronacrisis, their knowledge on COVID-19 and the role the media play in this. "
+abstract = "An international study in 42 countries inquired children’s perception of the coronacrisis, their knowledge on COVID-19 and the role the media play in this."

 # Featured image thumbnail (optional)
 image_preview = "featured.jpg"